hummingbot/hummingbot/documentation/docs/operation/connect-exchange.md

 One of the reliable wallets that traders can use is a MetaMask Wallet.
 Metamask.io is a browser extension that lets you access Ethereum's Dapp ecosystem.
 The access provides you a wallet with private keys and passphrase that can store tokens in a specific network.
 (i.e Ethereum Mainnet, Ropsten Test Network, Kovan Test Network)

-<Callout
-  type="note"
+!!! note
-  body="Secure the password, private key, and passphrase of your wallet as this can no longer be accessed or changed once forgotten.
-It is a best practice to secure a cold wallet/offline version of the private keys."
+      Secure the password, private key, and passphrase of your wallet as this can no longer be accessed or changed once forgotten.
+It is a best practice to secure a cold wallet/offline version of the private keys.
-/>

 You can also use other alternatives of Metamask.io wallet.
 List of alternative wallets can be found [here](https://themoneymongers.com/best-erc20-token-wallets/).